MCP Server: One Install, Every Client

 git clone https://github.com/ejentum/ejentum-mcp.git cd ejentum-mcp npm install cp .env.example .env # paste your EJENTUM_API_KEY into .env npm run build && npm run test:smoke

-Smoke test exercises all four harness modes against the live API.
-4/4 passing means the wiring is correct.
+The smoke test exercises the harness modes against the live API.

 Next steps